 Richard Brickner was the best writing teacher I ever had and a very big inspiration to me.
 In fact, I attended his writing workshop at the New School five semesters in a row.
 He had many repeat students, which is a testament to his skill as a teacher and his popularity with his students.

-Richard Brickner spent his life on the fringe of literary fame and fortune.
+Richard Brickner spent his life on the outer fringe of literary fame and fortune.
 Fiction was his passion (Henry James and Isaac Babel were his heroes), but ironically his most successful book, My Second Twenty Years was a factual memoir of his struggle to live a normal life in New York City (and maintain romantic relationships with women) after being massively injured in a car accident at the age of twenty.
 It's a powerful book, but I like his operatic-themed love story Tickets (life imitates Puccini) better.

 Brickner wrote novels the way he got into taxicabs -- slowly and with great difficulty -- and during the two and a half years I studied with him he was working on his magnum opus, After She Left, about a brilliant but naive young woman who is pursued by many men and ends up making the worst possible choice.
 The book was designed to be a modern retelling of Portrait of a Lady by Henry James, which Brickner considered the best novel ever written.
 In fact, understanding the parallel with the James novel was key to understanding this book, but in the end Brickner was a victim of his own subtlety, because, unlike the authors of Ahab's Wife or March or The Hours, Brickner did not make the literary parallel obvious.
 The book got tepid reviews in the New York Times Book Review and elsewhere, and it did not seem that any of the reviewers caught on to the Henry James connection at all.